Links

-rc-apps is a command-line interface (CLI) utility that facilitates the app development process by providing commands to rapidly scaffold an Rocket.Chat application.
-Once you initiate rc-apps in your terminal, you will be presented with a list of commands that you can execute as needed.
-Here is a list of commands that Rocket.Chat Apps Engine supports:
+rc-apps is a command-line interface (CLI) utility that provides commands to rapidly develop a Rocket.Chat application.
+Initiate rc-apps in your terminal to view the list of commands that you can execute as needed.

 autocomplete

-Automatically displays installation instructions
+Automatically displays installation instructions.

 create